The Legend of Knockgrafton

 "The Legend of Knockgrafton" is an Irish folk tale/fairy tale published by T. Crofton Croker in Fairy Legends and Traditions of the South of Ireland (1825).

 A humpbacked man named Lusmore delights the fairies by revising their fairy song and has his hump removed, while another hunchback Jack Madden angers them and receives a second hump on top of his own.
 To the fairies' initial chanting of "Monday, Tuesday", Lusmore had added "Wednesday", but Jack improvised with extra days which the fairies disliked.

 The tale is classed in the ATU 503 "The Gifts of the Little People" tale group, named after Grimms' KHM 182 known as "Die Geschenke des kleinen Volkes" in German.

 Plot summary

 The tale was first published in Thomas Crofton Croker's Fairy Legends and Traditions of the South of Ireland (1825).
 The plot outline is as follows:

-There was a hunchbacked (humpbacked) man who made his living selling his plaited goods woven from straw or rush, nicknamed Lusmore (lus mór literally "great herb", referring to the 'foxglove') because he habitually wore a spring of this flower or herb on his straw hat.
-He dwelt in the Glen of Aherlow, Co.
-Tipperary.
+There was a hunchbacked (humpbacked) man who made his living selling his plaited goods woven from straw or rush, nicknamed Lusmore (lus mór literally "great herb", referring to the 'foxglove') because he habitually wore a sprig of this flower or herb on his straw hat.
+He dwelt in the Glen of Aherlow, County Tipperary.